redhat-performance/quads/README.md

 ### Future Assignment Reporting

 As of QUADS `1.1.6` we now have the `--report-detailed` command which will list all upcoming future assignments that are scheduled.
+You can also specify custom start and end dates via `--schedule-start YYYY-MM-DD HH:MM` and `--schedule-stop YYYY-MM-DD HH:MM`

 ```
 quads-cli --report-detailed